build-on-aws/content/concepts/getting-started-with-pico-w-iot-core/index.md

       2. `PASS = b‘<your wifi password>’`
          &nbsp;

-      - If you have any special characters in your SSID or password, you may need to escape them with a `\` character
+      - If you have any special characters in your SSID or password, you may need to escape them with a `\` character.

    7. Replace the *Thing* name:
-      1. The sample code uses  `CLIENT_ID = b’RaspberryPiPicoW’`, but if you defined a different *Thing* name earlier, substitute that name for `RaspberryPiPicoW`
+      1. The sample code uses  `CLIENT_ID = b’RaspberryPiPicoW’`, but if you defined a different *Thing* name earlier, substitute that name for `RaspberryPiPicoW`.

    8. Replace the AWS IoT Endpoint:

-      1. Refer to the output of Step 13 in [Creating a Thing in AWS IoT Core](#creating-a-thing-in-aws-iot-core) to get your AWS IoT Endpoint
+      1. Refer to the output of Step 13 in [Creating a Thing in AWS IoT Core](#creating-a-thing-in-aws-iot-core) to get your AWS IoT Endpoint.

-      2. Paste the AWS IoT Endpoint into `AWS_ENDPOINT = b’<your IoT Endpoint value here>‘`
+      2. Paste the AWS IoT Endpoint into `AWS_ENDPOINT = b’<your IoT Endpoint value here>‘`.

-   9. Save the `main.py` file to update changes
+   9. Save the `main.py` file to update changes.

    - **Tip**: The code is heavily commented.
-Feel free to browse through the remainder of the `main.py` script to see what the various sections do
+Feel free to browse through the remainder of the `main.py` script to see what the various sections do.

 7. Click the **Run current script** button in Thonny to execute the script for testing.
-Otherwise, the device will execute `main.py` at power-up
+Otherwise, the device will execute `main.py` at power-up.

    ![Thonny toolbar run button](images/Thonny_toolbar.jpg)

-## Validate message flow between the Pico W and AWS IoT Core
+## Validate Message Flow Between the Pico W and AWS IoT Core

 Now that we have configured the Pico W device and its corresponding *Thing* in AWS IoT Core, we are ready to test.

 From within Thonny:

 1. When you run the `main.py` script in Thonny, if the device is successfully connecting and your configuration is valid, you will start to see messages appearing in the **Shell** pane every 5 seconds.
-You will see messages starting with `Publishing topic...`
+You will see messages starting with `Publishing topic...`.

 We can then validate that MQTT messages are flowing to AWS IoT Core by following these steps:

-1. Login to the AWS Console
+1. Login to the AWS Console.

-2. Search for, and select **IoT Core**
+2. Search for, and select **IoT Core**.

-3. Click on [MQTT test client](https://console.aws.amazon.com/iot/home?#/test) on the left panel
+3. Click on [MQTT test client](https://console.aws.amazon.com/iot/home?#/test) on the left panel.

 4. In the right pane, click **Subscribe to a topic**:

    1. In the **Topic filter** text box, enter the topic defined as `PUB_TOPIC` in the `main.py` file.
-In our example: `/RaspberryPiPicoW/temperature`
+In our example: `/RaspberryPiPicoW/temperature`.

       ![MQTT client subscribe](images/MQTT_client_subscribe.jpg)

-5. Click the **Subscribe** button
+5. Click the **Subscribe** button.

-6. You should see a new message appearing in the test client every 5 seconds.
-This confirms that the device is successfully sending messages to AWS IoT Core
+6. You should see a new message appearing in the test client every five seconds.
+This confirms that the device is successfully sending messages to AWS IoT Core.

 The device’s `main.py` script also subscribes to a topic (defined as `SUB_TOPIC`).
 In our example, `/RaspberryPiPicoW/light`.
 You can test sending data back to the device by publishing a test message to this topic.

 1. Staying within the AWS IoT MQTT test client, click on **Publish to topic**:

-   1. Enter the **topic name** for publishing: `/RaspberryPiPicoW/light`
+   1. Enter the **topic name** for publishing: `/RaspberryPiPicoW/light`.
    2. For the **message payload**, clear the box and paste in the following JSON payload:

       ```json
       { "state": "on" }
       ```

-2. Click **Publish** to send the message to the device
+2. Click **Publish** to send the message to the device.

-3. When the device receives the message, the on-board LED will illuminate (Green)
+3. When the device receives the message, the on-board LED will illuminate (Green).

 4. You can also turn the light off by sending another message with following JSON payload: